 If your car breaks down, Omega Auto Care also offers rental car reimbursement in the amount of $30 per day.
-If you’re stranded more than 100 miles from your home because of a breakdown, the contract will cover $75 per day toward lodging for a maximum of three days or $225.
+If you’re stranded more than 100 miles from your home because of a breakdown, the contract includes a trip interruption benefit that will cover $75 per day toward lodging for a maximum of three days or $225.

 Another thing we like about Omega Auto Care is that it provides maintenance coverage on all contracts for one year.
 Yes, you read that right.
 It’s not every day that you come across a third-party warranty provider that offers to cover maintenance items.

-- Brake Pads: Depending on your vehicle, you can get $100 or $130 toward brake pad replacement.
+- Brake pads: Depending on your vehicle, you can get $100 or $130 toward brake pad replacements.
 This applies to all trucks, SUVs, and vehicles made by Acura, Audi, BMW, Cadillac, Infiniti, Jaguar, Lexus, Lincoln, Mercedes, Saab, Volkswagen, and Volvo.

-- Cooling System: Omega Auto Care will reimburse $40 to you for one cooling system service that includes a fluid drain and refill as well as chassis lubrication.
+- Cooling system: Omega Auto Care will reimburse you $40 for one cooling system service that includes a fluid drain and refill as well as chassis lubrication.

-- Safety Inspection: The maintenance plan covers one safety inspection, which also includes wiper blade replacement.
+- Safety inspection: The maintenance plan covers one safety inspection, which also includes wiper blade replacements.

-The maintenance agreement is separate from the coverage contract, and it begins 30 days after coverage.
-It lasts for twelve months after that.
+The maintenance agreement is separate from the coverage contract, and it begins 30 days after coverage begins.
+It lasts for 12 months after that.

 Omega Auto Care Reviews

 Omega Auto Care is accredited by the BBB and has an A+ rating.
-The business also has a four-star rating or better across Google, Trustpilot, and ConsumerAffairs.
-However, it also has 93 complaints on BBB.
+The business also has a four-star rating or better across Google and Trustpilot customer reviews.
+However, it has just over 100 complaints on the BBB.

 On the other hand, contracts are tedious, and buyers can just get dazed after a while.
 Our recommendation is to always read each contract carefully before you sign anything.
 If you’re going over a contract on the phone, see if the representative can email you a copy to look over before the phone call.
 Highlight anything that you might have a question about.
 It’s always better to spend extra time doing this at the beginning than discover an issue at the repair shop.
 Unfortunately, this type of problem is common with many vehicle service contract providers.

 Another common complaint is about receiving many sales calls per day.
 Omega Auto Care responds to these by saying that it only administers plans.
-It doesn’t do outbound sales calls, but a network of affiliates do instead.
+It doesn’t do outbound sales calls, but a network of affiliates does instead.
 Some people report that the salesman doesn’t accurately portray what is inside the contract.
-For example, potential customers might believe the New Exclusionary plan offers the same coverage as their factory bumper-to-bumper warranty, when in reality it excludes more items.
+For example, potential customers might believe the New Exclusionary plan offers the same coverage as their factory bumper-to-bumper warranty when, in reality, it excludes more items.
 In responding to these sales call complaints, Omega Auto Care notifies its affiliates to remove the person from the marketing list.